initmahesh/MLAI-community-labs/README.md

 ENDPOINT_CUSTOM_VISION = Azure custom vision endpoint
 SERPAPI_API_KEY = Serpapi API key for scraping tool.
 ```
-- The source can be direct video stream from a camera(USB), or from a .mp4 file or RTSP stream .
+- `SOURCE` can be direct video stream from as a RTSP stream, or from a .mp4 video file.
-- Time delay sets the time threshold to capture frames from the video.
+- `TIME_DELAY` sets the time threshold to capture frames from the video.
-- You can choose from two modes, manual(1) or auto(0).
+- `MANUAL_MODE` You can choose from two modes, manual(1) or auto(0).
 - Finally, `py edge_to_blob.py`

-# Using the scraper
+# Using Twilio API for using the SMS function
-If you wish to train the model with your own data you can use the provided scraper which uses silenium to scrape images from the internet.
-Refer this readme to know how to set up and run the provided scraper. `silenium readme link here`

-# Training your own ML model
-You can also train the Model using Azure custom vision and cognitive service.
-Follow these steps to train the ML model.

-Follow this how to guide here:
+You can integrate your own twilio SMS service inside the code by signing up on the platform and generating your own Twilio SMS API key.
+You can take a read at this tutorial about generating your own Twilio API key: https://www.twilio.com/docs/glossary/what-is-an-api-key.

+In the code we are using this service to send the user a notification about a box is detected at their doorstep, you can refer to this code sample to see how you can implement your custom SMS service using Twilio API. (https://www.twilio.com/docs/sms/quickstart/python).

 # Quick tutorial
 https://github.com/initmahesh/MLAI-community-labs/assets/62789637/8a5d3306-94c5-42d9-9b7e-40c9eea407c6